Skip to Content

 Storage bags

-When supplies are divided up, so many storage bags are used.
+When essential supplies are divided up, so many storage bags are used.
 It’s just easier to organize and distribute that way.
 But that means that lots of storage bags are needed.

 If you want to donate them, pick up the clear, plastic bags with the zip close top.
 That’s what they asked for in our area.
 The ones with twist ties, or even with the snap and seal, aren’t as easy for the volunteers who are dividing up the supplies.